isabella232/relay-mesh-tandberg-1000-classic/Readme.md

 ![Blue Jeans Relay Mesh and Tandberg 1000 Classic](docs/header.svg)

 This server allows you to control a [Tandberg 1000 Classic](https://www.cnet.com/products/tandberg-1000-video-conferencing-kit-series/specs/) video conferencing endpoint using [**Blue Jeans Relay**](https://www.bluejeans.com/features/relay).
-Relay does not have build-in support for the Tandberg 1000 Classic because this endpoint is old and outdated, but thanks to the extensible [**Relay Mesh**](https://relay.bluejeans.com/docs/mesh.html) Control Protocol, anyone can easily extend Relay to support other endpoints like this one.
+Relay does not have built-in support for the Tandberg 1000 Classic because this endpoint is old and outdated, but thanks to the extensible [**Relay Mesh**](https://relay.bluejeans.com/docs/mesh.html) Control Protocol, anyone can easily extend Relay to support other endpoints like this one.

 This repository serves as a reference implementation of the Mesh server interface.
 It successfully controls a real endpoint from Relay.
 You may use this repo as a starting point for developing a Mesh server for your own endpoints.
 This particular server is written in Java, but you can use any language that can run an HTTP server.